Topics

 • Water additives.
 Dog water additives go into your pet’s water bowl and work like mouthwash to clean their breath and reduce tartar buildup.

 • Regular brushing.
 Like with humans, daily tooth brushing is beneficial to both dogs and cats.
-It might take a little getting used to at first, but it goes a long way towards keeping periodontal disease at bay.
+It might take a little getting used to at first, but it goes a long way toward keeping periodontal disease at bay.

 Frequently asked questions